 The decision to grant a salary increase is not one that most managers make lightly.
 They need time to consider your request, to evaluate your progress on your career track, and to analyze the contributions you have made to the organization.
 They may also need to review departmental finances to see whether their budget can accommodate a raise.

 Finally, they must consider the underlying message they would be sending to you—and to your peers—should they grant your request.
 Raises are not merely about money—they are psychological confirmation that an employer values an employee and wants to retain them.
 So, senior management will have to decide whether you are worth this commitment, based on your work history and pattern of contributions.

 They also have to anticipate whether their decision to award you a raise will lead to mass requests by other employees for wage increases.
 If forced to deny raises to other personnel, will they then have to deal with morale issues?

 An email request for a meeting to discuss your compensation is a smart way to give your supervisor time to consider your request, check with human resources or management, if necessary, and decide if it’s possible to give you a pay raise.

 What to Write in a Salary Increase Email Message

 Your message should include:

-- A request for a meeting to discuss (in the subject line of the message)
+- A request for a meeting to discuss your compensation (in the subject line of the message)